 Wearing headphones while driving is an increasingly common practice nationwide.
 Whether it’s listening to music or taking a call, this is a dangerous practice that can distract you from the road and limit your ability to hear what’s going on around you.

-At Thomas J Henry Law, we recommend not wearing headphones while driving.
+At Thomas J Henry Law, our attorneys recommend not wearing headphones while driving.
 However, not recommended and illegal are two completely different things.

 Whether it’s illegal to wear headphones while driving is a mixed picture, some states make wearing earbuds while driving legal, whereas others make it illegal in all circumstances.